-At your first visit, you will have a thorough but painless examination, followed by a detailed consultation.
-This will allow us to determine your needs and to give you the opportunity to discuss treatment recommendations and alternatives.
+At your first visit, you will undergo a thorough but painless examination, followed by a detailed consultation.
+This will enable us to determine your needs and give you the opportunity to discuss treatment recommendations and alternatives.
 We also try to be good listeners.
-The visit will last about an hour and you will be asked to fill out a health history and registration form.
+The visit will last about an hour, and you will be asked to fill out a health history and registration form.

 We can also view these on a computer monitor and easily email and copy them to your dentist or insurance company.
 At your request, our office will gladly handle transfer of images from your general dentist so you won’t have to bother.

 Some individuals need antibiotic pre-medication before a periodontal examination.
 If you know you have to pre-medicate and you need a prescription or are unsure and have a risk factor (heart murmur, prolapsed mitral valve, history of rheumatic fever, artificial joint or bone, or recent heart procedure), please call our office for assistance.